-Apreconditions a precondition for this procedure, an ongoing Service Level Connection between the AG and the HF shall exist.
+As pre-condition for this procedure, an ongoing Service Level Connection between the AG and the HF shall exist.
 If this connection does not exist, the AG shall autonomously establish the Service Level Connection using the proper procedure as described in Section 4.2.

-Figure 4.27: Change of the in-band ring tone setting initiated by the AG
+Figure 4.17: Change of the in-band ring tone setting initiated by the AG

-If the HF does not want to use the AG's in-band ring tone, it may mute the Audio Connection after it has received +CIEV:(callsetup=1).
+In case the HF does not want to use the AG's in-band ring tone, it may mute the Audio Connection after it has received +CIEV:(callsetup=1).
 The HF shall un-mute the Audio Connection upon receiving the +CIEV:(callsetup=0) indication.

-4.14 Reject an Incoming Call
+4.14 Reject an incoming call